MistbornOne/Title-Conversion-Tool/README.md

 ```

-**Step 4: Save and exit the file, then run the following code in the root directory:**
+**Step 4: Save and exit the file, then run the following code in the root directory of your project folder:**

 ```Bash
 go build -o title title.go